How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 5. Set up your proxy for IP rotation; Incogniton provides a suite of proxy deals.

-6. Complete the profile creation process and get the profile ID.
+6. Complete the profile creation process and get the browser profile ID.

-Create a new file named anon-scraper.js in your project folder.
+Create a file named anon-scraper.js in your project folder.
 Then, install the puppeteer-core library:

 npm install puppeteer-core